VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

      <B>ELASTIC  Load BALANCER </B>: IS ATTACHED TO public Subnet .As load balancer is created AWS allocates
     IP address to it.It forward the request depending upon the load  at Instances .

-    For LOAD BALANCVER WE WILL CREATE A TARGET GROUP Also AT INSTACES Also WE HAVE SECURITY GROUPS
+   • <b> TARGET GROUP </b> :   For LOAD BALANCVER WE WILL CREATE A TARGET GROUP

+      AT INSTACES(ec2)level Also WE HAVE SECURITY GROUPS

     <B> NAT GATEWAY Conept</B>:  we dont want the User to know the private ip of our EC2 instaces we do maskinng
     of IP Address by NAT gatways .
 It will mask or change the private adress Of EC2 to Public ip address of load